 Recent Devolution Agreements have provided Greater Manchester with powers and flexibilities to shape the decisions which affect the city region so we can work together to develop a truly place based approach.

-The GMCA and GM LEP Combined Assurance Framework outlines the assurance arrangements for both the Greater Manchester Combined Authority (GMCA) and the Greater Manchester Local Enterprise Partnership (GM LEP) for funding paid as part of Greater Manchester’s integrated ‘Single Pot’.
+The GMCA and GM LEP Combined Single Pot Assurance Framework outlines the assurance arrangements for both the Greater Manchester Combined Authority (GMCA) and the Greater Manchester Local Enterprise Partnership (GM LEP) for funding paid as part of Greater Manchester’s integrated ‘Single Pot’.
 The Assurance Framework is complemented by the Governance Statement which provides further information of the LEP Board membership and governance arrangements.

 Alongside the LEP’s Terms of Reference, this document outlines the key practices and standards which are necessary to provide Government and local partners with assurance that decisions over funding are proper, transparent, and that they deliver value for money.